 Example answer:

-20. How do you approach stakeholder engagement in business development initiatives?
+20. How do you handle failure or setbacks in your business development efforts?

 Why you might get asked this: